se-omarayman/Therania/README.md

 so if I decide to go commercial, the main idea would be to make therapy accessible from everywhere to anyone and with an affordable price.

-# _Table of contents_
+# Table of contents

-4. Technology stack
+1. Technology stack

-5. Competitors
+2. Competitors

-6. Feature list
+3. Feature list

-7. Feature implementation details
+4. Feature implementation details

-8.  idk
+5. Tech stack discussion

-# _1. Technology stack_
+# 1. Technology stack

 this is a list of the tech stack used on the website, this list will be updated when future packages or libraries are used.